perxpective/Cybersecurity-Therapy/SC/SC Topic 9 - CSRF.md

 ### Logging Out
 - Destroy the saved session values and clear the session once the use logouts to prevent session attacks
-- `req.session.destory()` clears the session for the relevant user and also initiate the removal of the session ID cookie at the client side
+- `req.session.destroy()` clears the session for the relevant user and also initiate the removal of the session ID cookie at the client side

 ### Checking User Roles
 - Middleware for checking if user has logged in with admin role: